Have you ever thought to yourself, “Hemp is a variety of cannabis, I’m not giving that to my dog!”?

 Researchers at the American Cancer Society say there’s evidence that people with cancer, diabetes and skin allergies don’t make enough GLA.
 These issues are incredibly common in dogs too.

 And because GLA in hemp seed oil is perfectly balanced with Omega-3 fats, it will help reduce inflammation and strengthen your dog’s immune system.

 2. It Reduces Joint Pain

 Researchers in the Journal of Arthritis and Rheumatology found that the GLA found in hemp seeds reduced arthritis symptoms by 25% compared to the placebo at 4%.
-Once again, this is because the perfect balance of fatty acids helps to reduce inflammation naturally.

-[Related] Does your dog suffer from joint pain?
+RELATED: Does your dog suffer from joint pain?
 These herbs can help

 3. It Improves Skin And Coat